 All course content and materials are made available by instructors for educational purposes and for the exclusive use of students registered in their class.
 The material is protected under copyright law, even if not marked with a ©.
-Any further use or distribution of materials to others requires the
+Any further use or distribution of materials to others requires the written permission of the instructor, except under fair dealing or another exception in the Copyright Act.
+Dissemination of course materials is considered a Violation of Academic Integrity.

-- You do not have my permission to share or sell the course materials. - Do not use your classmates' email for any commercial reasons.
+- You do not have my permission to share the course materials. - Do not use your classmates' email for any commercial reasons.